Capgemini/capgemini.github.io/_posts/2024-04-03-dcx-react-library-v1-is-here.md

 ## What’s new

-In these years we built more then 35 components organised in 3 different categories: forms, utils and typography, keeping in mind our main principles:
+We've built more then 35 components organised in 3 different categories: forms, utilities and typography, keeping in mind our main principles:

 - few dependencies
 - small bundles